February 4, 2021 at 1:24 pm #2475Misty DodgeModerator

 Purpose of Position

 This position is responsible for the development, implementation, and administration of the policies, procedures, and systems necessary to support the financial management of all county departments.
 The Finance Director shall also serve as County Auditor as set forth in Wisconsin ss.
 59.47.
-Position duties are performed under the direction of the Executive Committee.
+Position duties are performed under the direction of the Operations Committee.

 Essential Duties and Responsibilities